cwhitehouse/vivere.docs/src/getting-started/introduction.md

 #### Components

-Once vivere is installed, we need to designate an element as the root of a vivere component.
+Once Vivere is installed, we need to designate an element as the root of a Vivere component.
 A component is an object that manages and scopes reactive data.

 ```html
 <html>